Counselling and Psychotherapy in Kingswinford

 It's also an investment in yourself; a space to pause, reflect, and begin rebuilding from a place of clarity and strength.

-Sessions last 50 minutes and are £60 per session.
+Individual sessions last 50 minutes and are £60 per session.

 I also offer concessions where applicable, please see below for details.